Ned Flanders: Reception

 Although in more recent seasons Flanders has become a caricature of the Christian right, he is still a favorite of many Christian viewers.
-Dr. Rowan Williams, a former archbishop of Canterbury, is a confessed Simpsons fan, and likes Flanders.
+Rowan Williams, a former archbishop of Canterbury, is a confessed Simpsons fan, and is reportedly a Flanders fan.
 Ned's "unbearable piousness" has been described as The Simpsons' sharpest critique of organized religion: "The show's implicit argument seems to be that humorless obsessives like Ned have hijacked religious institutions, removing them from the center of society to a place where only those who know their brides of Beth Chedruharazzeb from their wells of Zohassadar can seek solace."
 Steve Goddard of the website Ship of Fools said, "Ned is an innocent abroad in a world of cynicism and compromise.
 We love him because we know what it's like to be classed as a nerd – and to come out smiling at the end of it."
 The February 5, 2001 edition of Billy Graham's Christianity Today, titled Saint Flanders, featured Flanders, along with Homer and Marge, on the cover and described him as "the most visible evangelical to many Americans."